 More than a century later, his prediction has come true – and then some.
 Rocky Mountain National Park (RMNP) is the most popular attraction in Colorado, drawing three million annual visitors to its 416 square miles of mountain beauty.
 The wilderness area includes 359 miles of hiking trails, 150 lakes, 60 mountains taller than 12,000 feet, and the opportunity to see elk, bighorn sheep, and moose.
-In 2010, Trip Advisor named the park the number two outdoor and adventure destination in the world, falling just behind Queenstown, New Zealand.
+In 2014, National Geographic named Rocky Mountain National Park as one of its best trips in the world.

 RMNP stands out, among many other reasons, from other outdoor destinations due to its accessibility.
 Just 71 miles from Denver, the park is a memorable summer daytrip – and at $20 per automobile per day, it’s also a very affordable one.

 • Trail Ridge Road – The highest continuous motorway in the United States climbs to a maximum elevation of 12,183 feet, with more than eight miles snaking across tundra, high above the treeline at 11,000 feet.
 The views throughout the drive are incomparable: At Milner Pass, motorists cross the Continental Divide.

 • Old Fall River Road – Completed in 1920, this road was the first to cross the Rocky Mountains.
 The drive winds past the stunning Endovalley Overlook (with impressive views of Deer Mountain) and the beautiful 25-foot Chasm Falls, ending at Chaplin Creek Trailhead, 10,640 feet above sea level.